 Making sure mum and dad are a good match can get very scientific – but in short we make sure their genes will mix well together as this maximises the chance of healthy puppies being born.
 And this way, we can also make sure we have the best chance of getting a dog that will become a great hearing dog too.

-Hearing dog mums and dads (known here as brood bitches and stud dogs) have been carefully selected to do this important job from a young age.
+Hearing dog mums and dads (known here as broods and stud dogs) have been carefully selected to do this important job from a young age.
 They are usually picked because they have all the traits needed for a great hearing dog – such as a gentle temperament, strong ability to learn and general good health.

-The mums live with our volunteers called brood bitch holders who look after the newborn puppies until they are about eight weeks old.
+The mums live with our volunteers called brood holders who look after the newborn puppies until they are about eight weeks old.

 A dog’s early pregnancy signs are similar to ours